Thinking about university? Start at Douglas.

 Instructors are Board Certified Behaviour Analysts who are highly experienced in working with children who have autism.
 All coursework is done online, so you don’t need to relocate or travel to take advantage of this opportunity.
 Plus, you'll have the advantage of participating in real time video seminars with your fellow students and instructors every other week.
 As this initiative is sponsored by the Ministry of Children and Family Development (MCFD), there are significant cost reductions for students.

-This year's student fees are $250 plus a textbook (approximate cost of $70), which saves you more than $450.
-There are two MCFD-sponsored offerings:
+This year's student fees are $250 plus a textbook (approximate cost of $90), which saves you more than $450.

 With the Online Autism Outreach Training program, you can begin working toward a formal credential and your career supporting people with disabilities.